MarkzP/Monoprice_M86A/README.md

 # Monoprice_M86A
-Teensy based USB protocol translator allowing Home Assistant integration with Elan M86A multi-zone amplifiers.
+Protocol translator allowing Home Assistant integration with Elan M86A multi-zone amplifiers.
 It provides an API compatible with the Monoprice 6 zone amplifier, which is already supported in Home Assistant.

 This is a clean room reverse engineering of the communication protocol used between an Elan HC6 controller & 1 to 4 M86a Multi-Zone Amplifiers.